himanshu2454/Kunteksto/docs_source/source/start.rst

 Notice that some of this information can be obtained from the PDF.
 For other items, you have to use your knowledge of the dataset as a domain expert.
 In this *demo* we are going to say that we have a local ontology that describes the columns and that information is provided below in the *Adding Semantics* section below.
 The *Description* and *Definition URL* are also in the PDF.
 The tutorial is purposefully vague so that you will experience the tasks of finding appropriate information for the data.

-Before we began the analysis step, we loaded some examples with the **ldexamples** command.
+Before we began the analysis step, recall that earlier we loaded some examples with the **ldexamples** command.
 These examples are storage definitions.
 At this point, go ahead and select the *Filesystem* option for each of the XML, JSON and RDF storage locations.

+**Click the blue SAVE button**

 - Now we will edit each of the model components.
 Click on the *Components* entry in the top menu.